Out1ow-dev/DeepSeek-Simple-Telegram-Bot/README.md

 # DeepSeek.Bot

-Простая реализация Telegram бота, используещего ИИ DeepSeek
+This is a simple implementation of a Telegram Bot processing a message and sending a response from DeepSeek

 # Installation